Tissue sampling, processing and staining

 Factors influencing decalcification

-Concentration - this will affect the rate at which calcium is removed.
+This will affect the rate at which calcium is removed.
 The concentration will be depleted as it combines with calcium so large volumes and regular renewal is recommended.

-Fluid access - the decalcifier should have access to all tissue surfaces to enhance penetration and removal of calcium.
+The decalcifying agent should have access to all tissue surfaces to enhance penetration and removal of calcium.

-A good decalcifying agent must:
+A good decalcifying agent :

-* Complete remove the calcium
+C - Completely remove the calcium

-* Produce non-impairment of subsequent staining
+N - Non-impairment of subsequent staining